Oculopharyngeal muscular dystrophy dysphagia

 Overview Oculopharyngeal muscular dystrophy (OPMD)

 Weakness in your eyelids and throat muscles may cause: Difficulty speaking (dysphonia).Dysphagia is a common symptom of the rare genetic disease oculopharyngeal muscular dystrophy (OPMD).Context: Oculopharyngeal muscular dystrophy (OPMD) is a rare myopathy caused by polyalanine triplet repeat expansion in the gene for poly(A) binding protein 2 (PABP2) and is found in isolated cohorts throughout the world.Rationale: Oculopharyngeal muscular dystrophy (OPMD) is an autosomal dominant late-onset progressive muscle disorder typically characterized by ptosis, difficulty in swallowing, and proximal limb weakness.
 Objective: To characterize the clinical, genetic, and .
 This is achieved either by stretching the muscle with a dilator, or cutting it in an operation called cricopharyngeal myotomy.
 Besides droopy eyelids, patients might first notice that they tend to choke .
 Oculopharyngeal muscular dystrophy (OPMD) presents with ptosis and dysphagia in the fifth or sixth decade of life.Oculopharyngeal muscular dystrophy (OPMD) is a late onset progressive neuromuscular disorder.Although dysphagia represents a hallmark manifestation of oculopharyngeal muscular dystrophy (OPMD), limited knowledge exists regarding the .
 Explore symptoms, inheritance, .In conditions such as oculopharyngeal muscular dystrophy (OPMD), dysphagia forms part of a symptom complex and therefore occurs, to some degree, in all those affected by the condition.
 It was first described in 1915 ( Taylor, 1915 ), when it was attributed to a progressive cranial neuropathy.
 It can be autosomal .
 Ptosis occurs first in 43% and dysphagia first in 14%.
+Histology shows rimmed vacuoles and tubulofilamentous inclusions in .
 It usually starts with .Oculopharyngeal muscular dystrophy is a genetic condition characterized by muscle weakness that begins in adulthood, typically after age 40.
-There are, however, limited resources .

 Oculopharyngeal muscular dystrophy: MedlinePlus Genetics